 The ECL allowance is based on the credit losses expected to arise over the life of the asset (the life time expected credit losses or TECL), unless there has been no significant increase in credit risk origination, in which case, the allowance based on the 12 months' expected credit loss (12m ECL) as outlined in note (b) below.
-The Bank's policies for determining if there has been a significant increase in credit risk are set out in Note 23.1.1.
+The Bank's policies for determining if there has been a significant increase in credit risk are set out in Note 24.1.1.

+Past due but not impaired loans are those for which contractual interest or principal payments are past due but the Bank believes impairment is not appropriate.
 The 12mECL portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within the 12 months after the reporting date.